This preschool director drives an Uber so she can buy gifts for kids who wouldn’t otherwise have Christmas presents

 “She was so gracious and thankful, and she told me about what she has been through,” Cheung added.
 “You read about people like Renee, but when you are finally able to connect with somebody like that and help fulfill their vision, it’s an amazing feeling.”

-Since Dixon is using all her additional earnings for her students and staff this year, she will not be buying Christmas presents for her own two daughters.
+Since Dixon is using all her additional earnings for her students and staff members this year, she will not be buying Christmas presents for her two daughters.

 Why are teachers’ faces covered in stickers?
 To get kids engaged in remote school — and it’s working.